DEPT!@CUR.Label = DEPT!@POV.Label (1)

 Similar to Mask Condition Expressions, in area definition expressions, the "current member" refers to the dimension member tied to the individual ledger cell under inspection (as mentioned earlier, the evaluation of area definition expressions is done for each ledger cell individually).

 The Point of View Member can be used as the 'Point of Reference' for access permissions mentioned in "Features of Access Permission Types".
-Specifically, by judging the relationship between the "current member" and the "Point of View Member" in the area definition expression, different access permission areas can be specified for each Business Responsibility Unit (see the examples below).
+Specifically, by judging the relationship between the "current member" and the "Point of View Member" in the area definition expression, different access permission areas can be specified for each Participant (see the examples below).

 Examples